 Resurrecting the disused railway line (either as heavy rail, or a light rail link)

-The original railway line was opened from Yarnton to Witney in 1861 and then extended to Fairford in 1873.
-The whole line was closed west of Witney in 1962, during the Beeching era, but remained open for freight to Witney until 1970, when its mainstay, the blanket industry was already declining.
+Many people ask us about the original railway line, opened from Yarnton to Witney in 1861 and then extended to Fairford in 1873.
+The whole line was closed west of Witney in 1962, during the Beeching era, but remained open for freight to Witney until 1970, when its mainstay, the blanket industry, was already declining.
+It was a very poorly used branch line, suffering from many years of neglect and above all the old line run south of the A40 in what was, and has always been, predominantly farmland with limited access from the main road as the map below shows:

 The recent relocation of RAF personnel from Lyneham to Brize Norton has created additional traffic too, and, as the site expands, is likely to create even more.
-This traffic isn’t made up of the service personnel themselves engaged in active operational duties as they are ferried for the most part outside commuting hours, but hundreds of contractors are employed by the base and ancillary services, as well as admin staff unable to live in Brize Norton or Carterton.
+This traffic isn’t made up of the service personnel themselves engaged in active operational duties, as they are ferried for the most part outside commuting hours, but hundreds of contractors are employed by the base and ancillary services, as well as admin staff unable to live in Brize Norton or Carterton.
+The lack of alternative transport modes may negatively impact even the operation of this essential RAF base since none of the neighbouring roads is of high quality either.

-In addition two major housing developments have been proposed for Carterton, as well as more houses in neighbouring villages and a large developments within the perimeter of Witney (so large that a new A40 junction will need to be planned).
-The key question is a simple one: where would the additional traffic go without an alternative transport mode?
+In addition, several major housing developments have been proposed for Carterton, as well as more houses in neighbouring villages and a large developments within the perimeter of Witney (so large that a new A40 junction will need to be planned), plus the famous Eynsham Garden Village.
+In short, a massive increase in population and obviously car journeys given the modest size of the local economy.
+The key question is a simple one: where would the additional traffic go in another 10 or 20 years, without an alternative transport mode?

-The government has recently approved the development of a tram-train route between Sheffield and Rotherham, enabling trams to run through the streets of Sheffield and Rotherham but use Network Rail tracks between the two towns.
-This is based on modern versions of such hybrid systems operated in Germany for several decades.
+Other areas of the country have benefitted from better transport investments.
+For example, the government approved the development of a tram-train route between Sheffield and Rotherham, enabling trams to run through the streets of Sheffield and Rotherham but use Network Rail tracks between the two towns.
+Hybrid systems have operated several countries around the world for a considerable time and given the suburban nature of our District, these solutions could be cost-effective and relatively low-cost.

-With the upgrade of the Bicester to London railways, the possibility of reopening the Cowley branch and other rail projects around the District, the time may have come therefore for a new transport link from West Oxfordshire into Oxford and beyond.
+With the upgrade of the Bicester to London railways, the possibility of reopening the Cowley branch and other rail projects around the District has become a reality.
+The time may have come therefore to ask for a new transport link from West Oxfordshire into Oxford and beyond.

 Will you help us make this a reality?